By Christopher Brown of OCDCarCare.com

 Takeaways of Understanding Paint Correction & Automotive Paint Swelling

 Hopefully (if nothing else) this article has demonstrated that many common polishing factors which directly contribute toward the potential for a paint systems to swell up and hide defects.
 At minimum, the 13 variables listed above are the ‘usual suspects’ which have probably contributed to paint swelling you may have experienced.

 Some of these factors definitely have more of an impact on paint swelling than others.
-However, when a few or more are combined, they gradually build upon one another and greatly increase the potential for a paint system to swell.
+However, when a few or more factors stack, they gradually build upon one another and greatly increase the potential for a paint system to swell.

 NOTE: It is plausible to say that all paint systems swell to a certain degree.
 This is because automotive paint is designed as a thermal elastic structure.
 It must have the ability to accept and dissipate heat from many sources including: direct ambient heat sources (sun & air) and mechanical heat sources (e.g. engine and braking systems).

-So, while all automotive paint systems are engineered to expand and contract to constantly deal with heat—not all handle heat equally.
+All automotive paint systems are engineered to expand and contract to constantly deal with heat—however, not all handle heat equally.

 Some paint systems are more sensitive to heat and require lower levels of heat to react in negative ways for auto detailing.

 These thermal sensitive paint systems have the tendency to swell: